getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

 [1,2,3]
 ```

-Success!
+It worked!

-Notice how we didn't have to write any code specific to the
+And notice how we didn't have to write any code specific to the
 [`std.ArrayList`](https://ziglang.org/documentation/master/std/#root;ArrayList)
 type in `Serializer`.
 We simply specified how sequence serialization should start, how elements
 should be serialized, and how serialization should end.
 And Getty took care of